NBISweden/SMS-5433_7261-MNase-seq/README.md

 SRR771486	Chromatin_remodellers_MNaseseq_PRJNA192582	PE
 ```

-You can have several datasets in one file, and the results will be saved in the directories named after the respective dataset.
+You can list several datasets in one accession file, and the results will be saved in the directories named after the respective dataset.

+* `submit-snakemake-sra.sh` is used to run the pipeline on a cluster, where each step is run as a separate job managed by the cluster's queueing manager `SLURM`.

+OBS!
+File `Snakefile_procdata_fastq_PE_v.0.1` is the older version, now deprecated.
+It will be deleted in the future.

+**Config files**

 * `config.yml` provides project specific information such as paths to results, logs, genome.fa etc.

 Please note that by default `Snakemake` saves results files relative to its working directory.
 You can change this behaviour by providing the full path to output directories in `config.yml`

 * `cluster.yml` contains information relevant to executing this workflow on a cluster (Rackham) such as project accession, number of cores and wall time for each step.

-* `submit-snakemake.sh` is used to run the pipeline on a cluster, where each step is run as a separate job managed by the cluster's queueing manager `SLURM`.

 ### Running on Rackham